-So when you thought that a mobile application or a hybrid app was just as cool and made you looked at the top of your game, comes this genius, well designed -PWA, progressive web app.
+So when you thought that a mobile application or a hybrid app was just as cool and made you looked at the top of your game, comes this genius, well-designed -PWA, progressive web app.

 Progressive Web Applications are the future of web development and mobile application development.
 It’s has a feature of a web application that can function very well on your mobile and then you can easily convert or have it as your native app on your headset.

-Want to know what’s even cooler, well ones you access any of PWA’s you can download the content from the browser itself in the background.
+Want to know what’s even cooler, well once you access any of PWA’s you can download the content from the browser itself in the background.
 It then stays with you, and you can access all the content on that website even when offline.

 What makes PWA different from native apps?

-Native apps are great, they are smooth, fast and they do not lag, apart from having a fantastic interface and user navigability.
+Native apps are great, they are smooth, fast, and do not lag, apart from having a fantastic interface and user navigability.
 The thing is that Native apps are designed to provide all these features, but you have to download them separately from App Store or, and they occupy a considerable space in your hard drive.

 But when it comes to progressive web apps they are your best companion; they have all the features of an excellent mobile app sans the connectivity issue.
 That means, firstly a PWA can easily be downloaded from its website without the trouble of going to the marketplace.

 Secondly, it becomes a native app after the download and works efficiently even offline.
 That means you can have access to all the content on the app even without network data or wi-fi.
-Also, the PWA does not occupy a lot of space on your mobiles hard drive and its cost of development is comparatively lesser than web development.
+Also, the PWA does not occupy a lot of space on your mobile’s hard drive and its cost of development is comparatively lesser than web development.

-A study concluded that on an average user dedicates 80% of his time to only three or four apps tops and rest of the apps on the user’s phone are nothing but, considering the cost of getting an app is more than the cost of developing a website.
+A study concluded that on average user dedicates 80% of his time to only three or four apps tops and the rest of the apps on the user’s phone are nothing but, considering the cost of getting an app is more than the cost of developing a website.